Seoul Itinerary for 7 Days: A New 2023 Korea Travel Guide

 Yukjeup Gwalliso, Shake Shack Doota, Jinokhwa Halmae Wonjo Dakhanmari and Kyochon Chicken

-• Yukjeup Gwalliso.
-Enjoy a platter of delicious grilled meat in this restaurant.
+• Yukjeup Gwallis: Enjoy a platter of delicious grilled meat in this restaurant.
 Munch their side dishes as well to complete your dining experience.

 Day 7: Deoksugung Seoul, Gwangjang Market and Cheonggyecheon Stream